Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action 'Look up a specific card printing by set code and collector number', identifies the resource, and distinguishes from sibling tool search_cards with 'For broader catalog search use search_cards'.
+The description clearly states the tool's purpose: 'Look up a specific card printing by set code and collector number.'
+It also distinguishes from the sibling 'search_cards' by specifying that this tool is for precise lookup.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.